Online guide to Zambia safari tours, hotels, tour operators, attractions and things to do.

 Ngonye falls are located in Sioma village; they are also referred to as Sioma falls.
 They are stunning falls on Zambezi River they appear in form of a horseshoe-shape.
 It is difficult to reach these falls from Lusaka since it takes around 2-3 days to reach there.
 They are a great place where by one can have spectacular views while there.
 Visitors can get there by road from Lusaka and it is advised to spend a night at a lodge like Maziba Bay Lodge which is around five kilometers to Sioma village.
 There are also available camps, and still here visitors are able to visit the falls.

 Ngonye falls can be visited any time of the year, but those interested in wildlife viewing are advised to visit between July and November since the water level is low and many animals are always near the river banks.
 Those into adventurous activities like rafting are encouraged to consider months like February to May after the rains the water levels are increased.
-Don’t miss out on Nyonge falls on you Zambian trip.
+Try not to miss out on the Nyonge falls on you Zambian trip.

 Lusaka National Museum